Nilomiranda/danmirandastatic/content/blog/building-an-api-with-adonis-part-3/index.md

 ]
 ```

-Now we'll list the events by date, and for that we'll create a method called `show()`.
+Now we'll list the events by date, and for that, we'll create a method called `show()`.

 ```javascript
 async show ({ request, response, auth }) {